 Skip to main content

 If you have been injured and are contemplating or are currently involved in a personal injury case, time is of the essence and compensation for your injuries can’t wait.
-Here’s the most common questions on personal injury settlements, and what you need to know throughout the trial or settlement process:
+Here are the most common questions on personal injury settlements, and what you need to know throughout the trial or settlement process:

 • How long does a personal injury lawsuit take?